 But some varieties of marigolds are tastier to deer than others.
 The signet marigold is one that deer seem to stay away from, probably due to the stronger scent it puts off.

-In addition, some deer might enjoy snacking on marigolds, while others might find them to be rather unappetizing.
+In addition, some deer might enjoy eating marigolds, while others might find them to be rather unappetizing.

-If you’re concerned about deer eating your marigolds, you can take steps to deter them.
+If you’re concerned about deer eating your marigolds, there are some ways you can keep them from doing so.
 First, let’s make sure it’s a deer that is eating your plants so you can use the right methods to repel them.